 Making it Maker’s Model

 It’s the English teacher in me!
 I love alliteration.
-The deliberate play with words to create emphasis and draw attention to an area of the text.
-It also creates sound – in this case MMM, like looking forward to a yummy piece of cake or great cup of coffee.
-It can provoke an insight into what the author wants to say, MMM the sigh of reflection, contentment, wellbeing.
+The deliberate play with words creates emphasis and draws attention to an area of the text.
+It also creates sound – in this case, MMM, like looking forward to a yummy piece of cake or a great cup of coffee.
+It can provoke insight into what the author wants to say, MMM is the sigh of reflection, contentment, and well-being.
 Like the feeling of success at the end of a long teaching day – when it has all gone well.
-You know those days, when my students behaved, the lesson went well, and the weather was just right!
+You know those days when my students behaved, the lesson went well, and the weather was just right!

-Alliteration is a powerful tool, that can illicit all these emotions, an imaginative form of language use, inventive and creative.
-Wouldn’t it be great if we had a curriculum tool, powerful, creative, evoking contentment, to use with those high achieving students in our classrooms?
+Alliteration is a powerful tool, that can elicit all these emotions, an imaginative form of language use, is inventive and creative.
+Wouldn’t it be great if we had a curriculum tool, powerful, creative, evoking contentment, to use with those high-achieving students in our classrooms?
 Let me introduce you to Maker’s model of differentiation.
-Most often associated with gifted and talented students, the Maker Model is about creativity, abstraction, complexity.
+Most often associated with gifted and talented students, the Maker Model is about creativity, abstraction, and complexity.
 More than that (like the image below), it is about creating a space for these students to flourish and move beyond the boundaries of normality to dream about what might be!

 Maker Model of Differentiation